 Did you know that if an Israeli wants to live in Israel with a foreign partner who has minor children from a previous relationship, the couple must be married?
 And did you know that the second parent of the minor children must be given the opportunity to oppose the request for the children’s immigration/naturalization?
 Arranging legal status in Israel for minors from a previous relationship, together with their foreign parent, is a complex procedure.
 In this article, an expert immigration attorney will explain what is essential to know before embarking on such a procedure.

-The law offices of Cohen, Decker, Pex, Brosh specialize in immigration law and obtaining legal status for foreign citizens through the Interior Ministry.
+Our law offices specialize in immigration law and obtaining legal status for foreign citizens through the Interior Ministry.
 This includes extensive experience in obtaining Israeli legal status for foreign spouses and their minor children, representing them before the Population Registry of the Interior Ministry as well as administrative and judicial courts.